Manage page URLs

 Former URLs

 The system can automatically keep track of page URL changes by storing old URLs and handling redirects to the current URLs.
 You can see and manage these redirects in the Former URLs application.
+Redirects created by unpublishing or deleting pages are stored and handled by default.
+You can additionally configure the system to create former URLs when a URL is edited and to redirect to the current URLs.

-Set up former URLs
+Set up Former URLs to store edited URLs

 - Open the Channel management application.